gustawL/gustawl.github.io/content/FAQ/beforeywrite.md

 ---

 Everyone receives critics.
 I prefer treating rather than preventing.
-So here I’m listing explanations for possible inconsistencies. (something like "no one asked, but i will answer anyway")<br>
+So here I’m listing explanations for possible inconsistencies. (something like "no one asked, but i will answer anyway")<br><br>
-People are really bad at judging others. <br>
+People are really bad at judging others.
 ## "Why are you pushing drafts to the site?
 You keep changing things as if your work wasn’t finished."
 I don't want to hide mistakes and be transparent. <br>
 This is my “[[digital garden]]”, and I can allow public edits.
 This is a pro, because it shows that I don’t use AI as an “author” or “content generator”.<br>